mihaelacr/pydeeplearn/README.md

 `LD_LIBRARY_PATH` needs to contain the linker libraries for cuda (`/usr/local/cuda/lib64`)

-`LD_LIBRARY_PATH` needs to contain the path to openblas (for numpy to find it: this is the prefix path you chose at step 3)
+`LD_LIBRARY_PATH` needs to contain the path to openblas (for numpy to find it: this is the prefix path you chose at step 3) and the path to OpenCV in case it was not installed globally

 `LIBRARY_PATH` needs to contain the path to the nvidia driver (something like `/usr/lib/nvidia-331`)